tillkaeufer/DuCKLinG/README.md

 with $w_i$ being the weights.
 Alternatively, you can also define your own custom weights.
 As long as their have the same lengths as lam_obs, everything should work.

+It is also possible to mask some wavelength regions.
+You can for example fit only the unblended water lines by creating a lam_obs file that only contains points close to the lines.
+However, this will technically effect the binning of the data (e.g. very large bins between the lines).
+Therefore, it is possible to provide a lam_obs_full (and flux_obs_full) array that contains all the wavelengths points before masking.
+The program will then bin the slab data to lam_obs_full and select the wavelengths points that are present in lam_obs.
+On top of that, the plotting will plot the full spectrum and highlight the selected regions.
+If you are using uncertainties or weights, please also create a weights_obs_full and sig_obs_full array.

 #### settings for the retrieval
 - use_ultranest: Set it to True if you are running a ultranest retrieval and to False if you run multinest (it is needed for the plotting routines to know how the output format looks like)